 Greenlight Capital Re, Ltd. Schedules First Quarter 2023 Financial Results and Conference Call

-/EIN News/ -- GRAND CAYMAN, Cayman Islands, May 02, 2023 (GLOBE NEWSWIRE) -- Greenlight Capital Re, Ltd. (NASDAQ: GLRE) (the "Company" or "Greenlight Re"), a multiline property and casualty insurer and reinsurer, today announced that it expects to release financial results for quarter ended March 31, 2023, after the market closes on Tuesday, May 9, 2023.
+GRAND CAYMAN, Cayman Islands, May 02, 2023 (GLOBE NEWSWIRE) -- Greenlight Capital Re, Ltd. GLRE (the "Company" or "Greenlight Re"), a multiline property and casualty insurer and reinsurer, today announced that it expects to release financial results for quarter ended March 31, 2023, after the market closes on Tuesday, May 9, 2023.
 The leadership team will host a conference call to discuss the financial results and related matters on Wednesday, May 10, 2023, at 9:00 a.m.
 Eastern Time.

 Conference Call Details